-Upon receiving an offer of enrolment, families are required to return a completed enrolment form by the date outline of their letter of offer.
-Letters of offer and subsequent enrolment steps are delivered via email.
+Upon receiving an offer of enrolment, families are required to return a completed enrolment form and Kindergarten Enrolment Deposit by the date outline of their letter of offer.
 Following the due date, the LEVNT EC Service will continue to move through their waiting list to make further offers of enrolment until all positions are filled and/or the waiting list is exhausted.
-LEVNT EC Services cannot hold places open without correspondence from the associated family, unless required by DE.
+LEVNT EC Services cannot hold places open without correspondence from the associated family, unless required by DET.

-Upon enrolment, LEVNT EC Services will conduct a Parent Information Night for families.
-The purpose of information nights is to provide general information about the service that will assist children and their families to settle into the service.
-Information Nights' give further opportunity for families to ask any questions they might have.
+Upon enrolment, LEVNT EC Services will conduct interviews and/or hold a Parent Information Night for families.
+The purpose of interviews/information nights is to provide general information about the service that will assist children and their families to settle into the service.
+Interviews also provide opportunities for parents to ensure the service can best cater to each child's needs by providing further information about their child.
+Interviews/Information Nights' give further opportunity for families to ask any questions they might have.